VergeRepos/Arch-AutoUpdate/README.md

 bash
 Copy code
 ./install.sh
-You will be prompted for your Gmail username & app password (for notifications).
+You will be prompted for your Gmail username & app password for notifications:

+Username: xiannicohjaden@gmail.com

+App password: (your generated Gmail app password)

 Timeshift snapshots will be created automatically.